 We developed a new application to quantitatively evaluate the sequence conservation of ligand-binding sites and to visualize them by projecting them onto protein surfaces.
 The technique is useful for structure-based drug design, and the Conservation-Score reflects the mechanism of acquisition of drug resistance.
 The application of the visualization tools included in this application is limited because at least one protein structure is required to visualize the results.
-This may be addressed by building a model structure based on a homologous structure.
+This might be addressed by building a model structure based on a homologous structure.
+In addition, the current ConservationScore does not consider the properties of the amino acids, such as frequency, size, or electrical property.
+One of the possible solution for this problem is to weight each mutation by the impact to the binding site, which might be realized by using substitution matrices such as BLOSUM [25].